zkemail/email-wallet/README.md

 ## ☞ Running Relayer in production

-ZKEW is currently in test phase.
+Email Wallet is currently in test phase.
 Before releasing to production, we will be running a trusted setup ceremony for the circuits and deploy the contracts to mainnet (probably L2).

 Anyone would be able to run a relayer node.
 The steps to run a relayer node will be mostly same, except you would be using the production contracts and circuit `zkey`.